SysManSquad/sysmansquadblogdev/content/posts/2020-09-27-use-the-task-sequence-deployment-type-to-deploy-an-application-with-sensitive-information/index.md

                 </p>

                 <p class="has-text-align-justify">
-                  First, set two <strong>Task Sequence variables</strong> to store the Workspace ID and the Workspace key that you can find in the MD-ATP portal.
-Then, set a third TS variable named [OSDDoNotLogCommand](https://docs.microsoft.com/en-us/mem/configmgr/osd/understand/task-sequence-variables#OSDDoNotLogCommand) to <strong>True</strong> to hide the command line in the log.
-Alternatively, you can also set [OSDLogPowerShellParameters](https://docs.microsoft.com/en-us/mem/configmgr/osd/understand/task-sequence-variables#OSDLogPowerShellParameters) to <strong>False</strong> to hide PowerShell parameters in smsts.log (If you are using PowerShell rather than CMD to install your application).
+                  First, set two **Task Sequence variables** to store the Workspace ID and the Workspace key that you can find in the MD-ATP portal.
+Then, set a third TS variable named [OSDDoNotLogCommand](https://docs.microsoft.com/en-us/mem/configmgr/osd/understand/task-sequence-variables#OSDDoNotLogCommand) to **True** to hide the command line in the log.
+Alternatively, you can also set [OSDLogPowerShellParameters](https://docs.microsoft.com/en-us/mem/configmgr/osd/understand/task-sequence-variables#OSDLogPowerShellParameters) to **False** to hide PowerShell parameters in smsts.log (If you are using PowerShell rather than CMD to install your application).
                 </p>

                 <p class="has-text-align-justify">
-                  The next step is the <strong>installation of the application</strong> itself.
-Use the “<strong>Run Command Line</strong>” step and select the package you previously created and the following command line (Taken from the [online documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/agent-windows#install-agent-using-command-line)).
+                  The next step is the **installation of the application** itself.
+Use the “**Run Command Line**” step and select the package you previously created and the following command line (Taken from the [online documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/agent-windows#install-agent-using-command-line)).
                 </p>

                 `setup.exe /qn NOAPM=1 ADD_OPINSIGHTS_WORKSPACE=1 OPINSIGHTS_WORKSPACE_AZURE_CLOUD_TYPE=0 OPINSIGHTS_WORKSPACE_ID="%WorkspaceID%" OPINSIGHTS_WORKSPACE_KEY="%WorkspaceKey%" AcceptEndUserLicenseAgreement=1`

                 <p class="has-text-align-justify">
                   Note that in place of the Workspace ID and key, you need to call the two TS variables that you have defined in the previous step.
-That is done by surrounding the variable name with the<strong> % character</strong>.
+That is done by surrounding the variable name with the** % character**.
                 </p>

                 <p class="has-text-align-justify">